John 13: Verse 26

 "It is he to whom I shall give a piece of bread when I have dipped it."
 And having dipped the bread, He gave it to Judas Iscariot, the son of Simon.

 The word in βάψας (bapsas, "dipped"), appears only once in the New Testament, here.
 The text refers to "the piece" or "morsel" or "sop" of bread (τὸ ψωμίον, to psómion), and Nicoll states that "some argue from the insertion of the article τὸ that this was the sop made up of a morsel of lamb, a small piece of unleavened bread, and dipped in the bitter sauce, which was given by the head of the house to each guest as a regular part of the Passover; and that therefore John as well as the Synoptists considered this to be the Paschal Supper.
-But not only is the article doubtful, but it is an ordinary Oriental custom for the host to offer such a tid-bit to any favoured guest; and we are rather entitled to see in the act the last appeal to Judas’ better feeling.
+But not only is the article doubtful, it is an ordinary Oriental custom for the host to offer such a tid-bit to any favoured guest; and we are rather entitled to see in the act the last appeal to Judas’ better feeling.
 The very mark Jesus chooses to single him out is one which on ordinary occasions was a mark of distinctive favour".